Ice warning for parts of UK as temperatures drop following floods

 An ice warning is in force for much of the UK as temperatures dropped after a major incident was declared due to flooding.

-The yellow Met Office warning indicates there could be some difficult travel conditions across Scotland, Northern Ireland, North Wales, stretching down to the Midlands until 10am on Thursday.
+The yellow Met Office warning indicates there could be some difficult travel conditions across Scotland, Northern Ireland and North Wales, stretching down to the Midlands until 10am on Thursday.

 A snow and ice warning is also in place covering northern Scotland until 10am, as rain turning to snow is likely to lead to some travel disruption and difficult driving conditions, the Met Office said.